stephen29xie/tweet-streaming-data-pipeline/README.md

 > Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
 You can express your streaming computation the same way you would express a batch computation on static data.
 The Spark SQL engine will take care of running it incrementally and continuously and updating the final result as streaming data continues to arrive.
 > Structured Streaming queries are processed using a micro-batch processing engine, which processes data streams as a series of small batch jobs thereby achieving end-to-end latencies as low as 100 milliseconds and exactly-once fault-tolerance guarantees.

-I pass the data through Spark as-is, because my focus when doing this project was on the pipeline.
-But any preprocessing/transformations/analytics of the Twitter data would be defined in this component.
+As the data passes through Spark, I simply filtered each record to only keep the payload (Tweet data), and discarded any Kafka metadata.
+My focus when doing this project was on the pipeline, but any other preprocessing/transformations/analytics of the streaming data can be defined in this component.

 **MongoDB**
 https://www.mongodb.com/

 MongoDB is an open source, document-oriented, NoSQL database.

 > MongoDB stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time